Notice of Pre-AIA or AIA Status

 Note that the sample is not positively recited structurally and is interpreted as a functional limitation of the claimed system.
 A claim is only limited by positively recited elements; thus, inclusion of the material or article (“sample”) worked upon by a structure (apparatus) being claimed does not impart patentability to the claims (see MPEP 2115).

-Regarding claim 3, Tang further teaches the apparatus of claim 1 further comprising a diluent (paragraph [0081] teaches a sample can include detergent, therefore the apparatus comprises a diluent; paragraph [0081] teaches the cartridge includes Tween-20, i.e. diluent).
+Regarding claim 3, Tang further teaches the apparatus of claim 1 or 2 further comprising a diluent (paragraph [0081] teaches a sample can include detergent, therefore the apparatus comprises a diluent; paragraph [0081] teaches the cartridge includes Tween-20, i.e. diluent).

-Regarding claim 6, Tang further teaches the apparatus of claim 1 further comprising a prefilter (Fig. 16, filter membrane 166; paragraph [0065] teaches a sample is processed through a pre-filter), wherein the prefilter is configured to filter the sample after the sample is received in the receptacle and prior to the sample being introduced into the amplification chamber (interpreted as a functional limitation, see MPEP 2114; paragraph [0065] teaches a sample is processed through a pre-filter prior to purification; paragraph [0133] teaches the filter membrane 166 controls release of a sample to chamber 168, therefore is configured to filter the sample after being received in receiving tube 163 and prior to introduction into one of chambers 104 and 105).
+Regarding claim 6, Tang further teaches the apparatus of any of claim 1 further comprising a prefilter (Fig. 16, filter membrane 166; paragraph [0065] teaches a sample is processed through a pre-filter), wherein the prefilter is configured to filter the sample after the sample is received in the receptacle and prior to the sample being introduced into the amplification chamber (interpreted as a functional limitation, see MPEP 2114; paragraph [0065] teaches a sample is processed through a pre-filter prior to purification; paragraph [0133] teaches the filter membrane 166 controls release of a sample to chamber 168, therefore is configured to filter the sample after being received in receiving tube 163 and prior to introduction into one of chambers 104 and 105).

 Regarding claim 9, Tang further teaches wherein the reaction mix comprises a polymerase enzyme thermostable DNA polymerase with reverse transcriptase activity (paragraph [0002] teaches the thermocyclers are used to perform PCR; paragraph [0035] teaches selective and repeated amplification using DNA polymerase, such as Taq polymerase, which is a polymerase enzyme thermostable DNA polymerase capable of reverse transcriptase activity; paragraph [0139] teaches reactions include reverse transcription PCR; therefore, the system includes a reaction mix including a polymerase enzyme thermostable DNA polymerase with reverse transcriptase activity for proper reverse transcription PCR).